pitt-sci-cmpinf0010/Command-Line/README.md

 # README

-## Office hours
+# Readme

-If you have questions about this week's lab, reading, or lecture, ANY TA for this class can help you with any problems.
-That being said, only email YOUR TA!
-Office hours are on Discord and Zoom.
-If none of the times for for you, please don't hesitate to reach out via email to set up another time.
+If you have questions about this week's lab ANY TA for this class can help you with any problems.

 ## Today: The Command Line!